 This home's Contractors and Suppliers Trade Directory

-Home showcasing various technical solutions and highly detailed external solid wall insulation on front of house
+Home showcasing numerous technical solutions and whole-house external solid wall insulation, resulting in 64% less reliance on fossil fuels.

 Construction: Solid stone or brick